The Outsiders (American band): Career

-First single
+Debut single

 The Outsiders were a continuation of the Starfires: Tom King, Sonny Geraci, Mert Madsen, Richard Kriss, Al Austin and Howard Blank (who was replaced by Ronnie Harkai before the recording of "Time Won't Let Me").
 The name was changed to The Outsiders after the recording of "Time Won't Let Me".
 A total of five former Starfires were members of the Outsiders at one time or another.

 The band was signed to Capitol Records on the strength of their late 1965 recording of "Time Won't Let Me" (written by King and his brother-in-law, Chet Kelley), leaving a local recording label headed by King's uncle, Patrick Connelly (Pama Records).
 The band's name was changed in early 1966.
 Reasons for the name change are unclear, although most sources state that it was at the insistence of their new record label.
 One popular story about the new name was that King and Kelley had become "outsiders" within the family as a result of the label shift.
 "Time Won't Let Me" sold over one million copies and was awarded a gold disc.